Gxwhipp/Fitnite-Topology-Enumeration/README.md

 matrix we begin with a 5x5 matrix.
 Continue until all 6942 5 basic numbers have been processed.

-In this mode ptThreads functionaltiy is used to process each 5 basic number in a seperate thread and the threads are run concurrently on as many cores as are available.
+In this mode ptThreads functionaltiy is used to process each 5-basic number in a seperate thread and the threads are run concurrently on as many cores as are available.

 To compute f(10) in Submatrix mode: